umamiMike/hugo-PaperMod/README.md

 It has mostly been for my own experimentation, so many things are in a WIP state.
 I welcome feedback.
 You can demo it [here](https://umamimike.github.io/hugo-PaperMod/).

+As I was working on this, I diverged enough with some work that I felt uncomfortable trying to PR upstream until I had codified the changes.

 ## New features

 Your best bet is to go to[ Shortcode Examples | PaperMod-Fork](https://umamimike.github.io/hugo-PaperMod/posts/shortcode-examples/#fn:1)